StathisTsirigotis/courier_management_system/README.md

 ----
 A transit-hub employee scans the qrcode of the package, and so depending on the city where the transit hub is located, the location where the package is located is updated.

-** this point of the application does not work because there were problems with scanning the qrcode and updating the database **
+** this part of the application does not work because there were problems with scanning the qrcode and updating the database **

 STORE EMPLOYEE
 ----